 The Company calculates its net debt as its gross debt (defined as total debt plus net deferred financing costs and original issue discount on its borrowings) less cash and cash equivalents and restricted cash deposits available for future investment.
-The Company believes excluding cash and cash equivalents and restricted cash deposits available for future investment from gross debt, all of which could be used to repay debt, provides an estimate of the net contractual amount of borrowed capital to be repaid, which it believes is a beneficial disclosure to investors and analysts.
+The Company believes excluding cash and cash equivalents and restricted cash deposits available for future investment.
+The company believes excluding cash and cash equivalents and restricted cash deposits available for gross debt, all of which could be used to repay debt, provides an estimate of the net contractual amount of borrowed capital to be repaid, which it believes is a beneficial disclosure to investors and analysts.